google/comprehensive-rust/TRANSLATIONS.md

 translation: you should then go over it and update it as necessary before you remove the fuzzy marker.

+> **Note:** You should not run `msgmerge` too often.
+The reason is that it often
+> creates a very large diff, which is hard or impossible to review.
+Focus on
+>  finishing the translation first and only then start incorporating new changes
+>  with `msgmerge`.

 ## Using Translations

 This will show you how to use the translations to generate localized HTML